Assimilative Causal Inference: Abstract

-\begin{framed} \textbf{Significance Statement}\\ Causal inference is fundamental across scientific disciplines, yet existing methods struggle to capture instantaneous, time-evolving causal relationships in complex, high-dimensional systems.
-In this paper, assimilative causal inference (ACI) is developed, which is a paradigm-shifting framework that leverages Bayesian data assimilation to trace causes backward from observed effects.
+Causal inference is fundamental across scientific disciplines, yet existing methods struggle to capture instantaneous, time-evolving causal relationships in complex, high-dimensional systems.
+In this paper, assimilative causal inference (ACI) is developed, which is a methodological framework that leverages Bayesian data assimilation to trace causes backward from observed effects.
 ACI solves the inverse problem rather than quantifying forward influence.
-It uniquely identifies dynamic causal interactions without requiring observations of candidate causes, accommodates short datasets, and scales efficiently to high dimensions.
-Crucially, it provides online tracking of causal roles, which may reverse intermittently, and facilitates a mathematically rigorous criterion for the causal influence range, revealing how far effects propagate.
-ACI opens new avenues for studying complex systems, where transient causal structures are critical. \end{framed}
+It uniquely identifies dynamic causal interactions without requiring observations of candidate causes, accommodates short datasets, and, in principle, can be implemented in high-dimensional settings by employing efficient data assimilation algorithms.
+Crucially, it provides online tracking of causal roles that may reverse intermittently and facilitates a mathematically rigorous criterion for the causal influence range, revealing how far effects propagate.
+The effectiveness of ACI is demonstrated by complex dynamical systems showcasing intermittency and extreme events.
+ACI opens valuable pathways for studying complex systems, where transient causal structures are critical.

 \begin{bibunit}